Other energy companies reviews

 Octopus Energy often sells tariffs among the cheapest in England, Scotland and Wales.
 None of its tariffs have exit fees.

 In 2018, it acquired the customers of M&S Energy, Iresa, Affect Energy and Gen4U.

-It’s included in our energy customer satisfaction survey for the first time.
-Read on to find out how Octopus Energy matches up to more established, rival firms.
+Read on to find out how Octopus Energy matches up to more established firms.

 Compare gas and electricity prices using Which?
 Switch to see if you could save money with Octopus Energy.

 Octopus Energy came top out of 30 energy companies rated by 7,429 members of the public in the annual Which? customer survey – the broadest view of energy companies out there.

 It’s a Which?
 Recommended Provider (WRP) for energy; the only company to be awarded this sought-after accolade in 2019 after it passed all of our tough assessments.

 Find out more about how firms qualify to become a Which?
 Recommended Provider for energy or read on to learn what Octopus Energy’s customers think of it.